Tree Service

 Common to both:

-You can set Tree Service to be ‘on’ by default.
-The setting is in the Document Assembly Settings screen.
-(Click Document Assembly icon and then click <Settings>.)
-Click the “CSS Defaults” (Clause Selection Screen) tab and look for the ‘Tree View as Default’ checkbox at the bottom of the list.
+To set Tree Service to be ‘on’ by default: (1) click the Document Assembly icon in main display; (2) click <Settings>; (3) click he “CSS Defaults” (Clause Selection Screen) tab; check the ‘Tree View as Default’ box at the bottom of the list.

 Clause-sets can easily be created using Tree Service features.
 Indeed, you can create incredibly complex documents in a matter of seconds when you can pull from a large variety of clauses in a variety of folders.